-All Saints/Todos los Santos is a new family of faith.
+All Saints/Todos los Santos is a church without borders!

 Our community of faith is a member of the Ecumenical Catholic Diocese of Mid-America, which is part of the Ecumenical Catholic Communion.
 As Ecumenical Catholics, our faith is rooted in the Apostles' and Nicene Creed and we adhere to the doctrines of the universal Church's first seven ecumenical councils.
 We do not affirm any doctrines beyond these foundational teachings.